Grenfell

 Table Chart PROFILE FAQ

-Workforce participation in Grenfell is at 54.1%, compared to Regional NSW's 61.3%.
-Census responses reveal that 15.0% of residents work from home, though Covid-19 lockdown impacts should be considered.
-Major employment industries among residents include agriculture, forestry & fishing, health care & social assistance, and retail trade.
-Grenfell has a notably high concentration in agriculture, forestry & fishing, with employment levels at 4.3 times the regional average.
+A moderate 15.0% of residents work from home.
+Leading employment industries include agriculture, forestry & fishing, health care & social assistance, and retail trade.
+Agriculture, forestry & fishing has notable concentration with employment levels at 4.3 times the regional average.
+Health care & social assistance has limited presence at 12.6%.

-However, health care & social assistance has limited presence with 12.6% employment compared to 16.9% regionally.
-The area appears to have limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-In the 12-month period ending December 2025, labour force decreased by 2.8% and employment declined by 3.7%, leading to a rise in unemployment rate by 0.9 percentage points.
-This contrasts with Regional NSW, where employment contracted by 1.2%, labour force fell by 0.8%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is expected to expand by 6.6% and by 13.7% over ten years.
-Applying these projections to Grenfell's employment mix indicates local employment should increase by 5.4% over five years and 11.9% over ten years.
+The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
+Between December 2024 and November 2025, labour force decreased by 2.6% and employment declined by 3.6%, raising the unemployment rate by 0.9 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Grenfell's employment should increase by 5.4% over five years and 11.9% over ten years, based on industry-specific projections applied to Grenfell's employment mix.

 Frequently Asked Questions - Employment